archStant/i3wm-Battery-Notifications/README.md

 # i3wm battery notifications
 Notifications for low battery power in i3 window manager on Ubuntu.
+Possibly on other distros as well.

-# Usage
+## Usage
-Add the below line to the i3 config file.

-`exec --no-startup-id [PATH TO FILE]/batnot.py`

-In the top of the python file you can change the threshold for warnings, defaults are 20%, 10% and 5%.
+To simply install the program to your PATH run:
+`make install`

+To install it and add its launch to your i3 config file run:
+`make add` (Recommended)

 If you'd rather have it be the percentage of the actual battery capacity, change the line